Ellen van Dijk: Early cycling years

 When she was ten years old, Van Dijk started, together with her two brothers and Mariëlle Kerste, cross-training on a bike during the summer and she began competing in regional races.
 Because Van Dijk performed well, she started competing in national races at the age of 15 in 2002.
 In the same year, in her first national championship, she finished in fourth place.
 The following year, she won the Dutch national road championship in the novice category.
 In 2004, Van Dijk won two more national titles, this time as a junior, in the road race and in the road individual time trial.
 In the latter, she beat Marianne Vos, though Vos would avenge her defeat in Road World Championships in Verona, Italy.
 Vos won the junior road race world title, with Van Dijk finishing third.
 In 2005, Van Dijk again won the Dutch national junior title in the individual time trial but finished second in the road race, again behind Vos.
 In 2007, when Van Dijk was considered for selection in regional speed skating, she had to choose between speed skating and cycling– ultimately, she chose cycling.

-Professional career
+Vrienden van het Platteland (2006–2008)

 2006

 Van Dijk achieved two stage victories in the Tour Féminin en Limousin and in the Giro della Toscana.
 In the middle of the season, Van Dijk suffered a clavicle fracture and as a result was hampered in the national championships.
 She finished 10th at the U-23 European Championships in Valkenburg and at the World University Cycling Championship, Van Dijk won the individual time trial and finished second in the road race.
 At the end of the season, Van Dijk was a reserve at the road world championships but she did not race.
 At the Dutch National Track Championships she won bronze in the individual pursuit.